 Except in cases wherein the other party defies a court order in the presence of the judge, a court is not likely to know whether the other party is complying with its orders unless you bring this to the court’s attention.
 You must do so by filing an appropriate pleading and conducting a hearing in which you must present evidence that establishes the other party’s failure to follow the court’s orders.
 Your chances of succeeding on your petition to find the other party in contempt can be increased if you are assisted and represented by a knowledgeable and aggressive Memphis family law attorney.

-The Tennessee law firm of Douglass & Runger, Attorneys at Law, can assist you in obtaining legal relief if the other party has failed to comply with a court order in your family law case.
+The Tennessee law firm of Douglass & Runger, PLLC, Attorneys at Law, can assist you in obtaining legal relief if the other party has failed to comply with a court order in your family law case.
 Contact us at (901) 388-5805 for experienced and dedicated family law representation.